 Medical note: This page is for general education and does not provide personal medical advice.
-If recovery is paired with scalp pain or burning, thick scale, pustules, patchy loss, a smooth shiny scalp, or a pattern that is rapidly worsening instead of stabilizing, start here: When to See a Doctor.
-If the diagnosis itself still feels uncertain, use How Hair Loss Is Diagnosed and Types of Hair Loss.
+If your story includes scalp pain, burning, crusting, shiny areas, rapid progression, or a pattern that no longer fits simple recovery, start here: When to See a Doctor.

 Quick navigation